Let’s get real: it’s a lot of pressure trying to entertain an out-of-town guest.

 But there is no need!
-Now, more than ever, there are plenty of options in Pittsburgh for every guest that rolls through town.
+There are plenty of options in Pittsburgh for every guest that rolls through town.
 This holiday season, we want to take the pressure off dining out.
 Below are a few of our favorite spots to take visitors.
 Enjoy!

 Where do you take Pittsburgh visitors?
 Leave it in the comments below!